-Outpatient Alcohol Addiction Detox Treatment in SF Bay Area
+Outpatient Alcohol Addiction Detoxification Treatment in San Francisco Bay Area

-Alcohol is one of the most commonly abused substances in our own and many other societies around the world.
-43% of men have binged on alcohol at one time or another, according to statistics from the National Institute on Alcohol Abuse and Alcoholism.
-When this severe behavior continues over a long period, the effect on health, longevity, employment and relationships can be devastating.
+Alcohol is one of the most commonly abused substances in the United States and many other countries around the world.
+When excessive drinking continues over a long period, the effect on health, longevity, employment and relationships can be devastating.

 What Is Alcohol Detox?

-The 1st stage in alcohol addiction recovery is called detoxification, or detox.
-During the period after having a drink, your body will go through a process of the alcohol and toxins removal from your system.
+The 1st stage in alcohol recovery is detoxification.
+During the detoxification process, your body goes through a process of removing the alcohol and toxins from your system.

 Why Is It Necessary to Detox Properly from Alcohol?

-While physical cleansing is a highly important part of detox, this period is also very useful for evaluation.
-High dependence on alcohol may have also created strong psychological dependence too, which might jeopardize successful treatment.
+While physical detoxification from alcohol is a highly important part of detoxification, this period is also very useful for evaluation.
+Increased dependence on alcohol may have also created strong psychological dependence and must be addressed as well.

 When your brain cells become used to the consistent alcohol presence, they actually change and adapt to it.
-Once the alcohol is removed, then the sudden shock can cause seizures, which are the most dangerous of the acute withdrawal symptoms.
-They occur because the brain is no longer sedated and it is then suddenly overwhelmed by the massive influx of stimulation coming from newly ‘awakened’ neurons.
+Once the alcohol is removed, then the sudden shock can cause seizures and delirium tremens.
+They occur because the brain is no longer sedated, and it is then suddenly overwhelmed by the massive influx of stimulation coming from newly ‘awakened’ neurons.

 Alcohol Detox Treatment

-Most of the symptoms of acute alcohol withdrawal will have faded after five days of detox, though some may continue for a week or longer.
-If any serious symptoms remain after this time, they will be medically managed at the detox center.
+Most of the symptoms of acute alcohol withdrawal will have faded after 3-5 days of detoxification, though some may continue for a week or longer.

-After about five days of detox, a lot of the symptoms of acute alcohol withdrawal will have mostly disappeared.
-Any remaining severe symptoms will continue to be monitored by medical staff at the detox center.
+After about 3-5 days of detoxification, a lot of the symptoms of acute alcohol withdrawal will have mostly disappeared.

-The Bay Addiction Detox Center provides professional health monitoring for those in need of medically-assisted detoxification.
+The Bay Addiction and Detoxification Center provides professional health monitoring for those in need of medically-assisted detoxification.

 Remaining Sober and Avoiding Relapses

-At the Bay Addiction Detox Center, we continue to support clients through this difficult period.
-We help them to understand addiction and the triggers that cause a relapse.
-We help them to replace their destructive behaviors and assist them to function in the community.
+At the Bay Addiction and Detoxification Center, we continue to support clients through this difficult period.
+We take relapse prevention seriously and address it with high priority.
+We help patients understand addiction and the triggers that cause a relapse.
+The key is replacing destructive behaviors and help patients restore their lives.
 If either you or someone you love is battling alcohol, then we are here to help.